skydoves/landscapist/README.md

 )
 ```

-#### ImageRequest and ImageLoader
+#### Custom ImageRequest and ImageLoader
-We can customize request options using [ImageRequest](https://coil-kt.github.io/coil/image_requests/) and [ImageLoader](https://coil-kt.github.io/coil/image_loaders/) for providing all the necessary information for loading images like caching strategies and transformations.
+You can load images with your own [ImageRequest](https://coil-kt.github.io/coil/image_requests/) and [ImageLoader](https://coil-kt.github.io/coil/image_loaders/), which provides all the necessary information for loading images like caching strategies and transformations.

 ```kotlin
 CoilImage(